Muireann Irish: Career

 Irish has advocated for diversity in science on many platforms, and she "is committed to the promotion and retention of women in science".
 She was named as one of the inaugural 30 ‘Superstars of STEM’, part of a growing movement with the goal of providing positive role models to young girls and minorities to pursue a career in science.
-Irish is one of a growing number of academic women in STEMM who are committed to retaining women in science.
+Irish is one of a growing number of academic women in STEM who are committed to retaining women in science.

 Select publications

 Awards

 Irish has received a number of international awards.